 Champions Day is seen as one of the highlights of the British Flat racing season.
 It’s one of the final meetings of the year and includes some of the most illustrious races to boot.
-The meeting only lasts one day and is held at the Ascot Racecourse, but it sees the largest prize pool of any meeting in the UK, coming in at £4.1 million in total prize money (2022).
+The meeting only lasts one day and is held at the Ascot Racecourse, but it sees the largest prize pool of any single raceday in the UK, coming in at £4.05 million in total prize money (2024).

 The day has six races in total, including four Group 1 races, the most in a single race day within the UK.
 There’s also the Group 2 Long Distance Cup to open proceedings and the Balmoral Handicap to close.
 The highlight of the day is the Champions Stakes, of which we will talk in greater length throughout this article.